DiGierre/ESPhome_H801_dimmer_with_buttons/README.md

 In the YAML file you of course have to make the changes for SSID, passwords etc. and comment/uncomment what you do/don't need.

 <B>ToDo</B>:
-- Dimming currently only works well with GAMMA correction = 1.0 set for the light due to the way brightness is read in the lambda (i have to figure this out)
-- In some use case the dimmer tries to dim up even when brightness = max, makes little sense so needs to be corrected
 - Domoticz MQTT (potential candidate - I haven't made up my mind as I don't like how Domoticz deals with MQTT)
 - Define light effects so I can e.g. blink the lights when the doorbell rings
 - Define nmore buzzer effects so I can e.g. easily use the buzzer also for alarming
+- ~~Dimming currently only works well with GAMMA correction = 1.0 set for the light due to the way brightness is read in the lambda (i have to figure this out)~~ Done in v0.4
+- ~~In some use case the dimmer tries to dim up even when brightness = max, makes little sense so needs to be corrected~~ Done in v0.4
 Here's how it looks on a breadboard for testing:

 ![alt text](H801_dimmer.jpg "ESPhome H801 based dimmer - breadboard test setup")